yvonnejansen/KidNamer/README.md

 The basic idea of this app is to enable two people to vote independently and secretly on different name suggestions.
 Both can suggest new names, either by entering a name manually in the text field or by clicking the button.
 If a name already exists, the page will scroll to the location of the name.

 Names are scored on a scale between 0 and 20.
 Newly added names are assigned a score of 21 such that they always appear at the very top.
 Scores are entered using a slider control.
 For names on which one has not yet voted, the slider is not shown but it is nonetheless possible to click or tap anywhere in the corresponding area to quickly set a value.

+Clicking on a name opens a new tab loading background information on that name from the page [behindthename.com](behindthename.com).

 The currently preferred name among those already voted on is shown at the top of the page.
 If multiple names have the same score, then they will all appear there.